The Nexus (professional wrestling): Formation

-The group made its debut on the June 7, 2010 "Viewer's Choice" edition of Raw, during the main event, attacking John Cena, CM Punk, Luke Gallows, Jerry Lawler, Matt Striker, Justin Roberts, and other WWE personnel around the ring before ultimately destroying everything at ringside, including the ring itself and barricades, forcing the match to end in a no contest.
-During the attack, which ended with Cena being taken out on a stretcher, Daniel Bryan strangled Roberts with his necktie and, in a sign of disrespect, spit in Cena's face; the former of which led him to be released from his contract on June 11 as WWE reportedly felt those acts were too violent for the company's TV-PG programming and would have caused issues with sponsors.
-His absence was explained by Barrett on the June 14 edition of Raw as having felt remorse for his actions, who kicked him out of the group.
-The Nexus was established as the main heel stable on Raw, attacking several wrestlers and legends over the next several weeks, including Raw's General Manager Bret Hart and Vince McMahon and fellow Hall of Famers Ricky Steamboat and Dusty Rhodes.
-After Hart's attack, McMahon removed him as Raw General Manager and appointed a new General Manager.
+The group made its debut during the main event of the June 7, 2010, "Viewer's Choice" edition of WWE Raw, attacking John Cena, CM Punk, Luke Gallows, Jerry Lawler, Matt Striker, Justin Roberts, and other WWE personnel around the ring before ultimately destroying everything at ringside, including the ring itself and barricades, forcing the match to end in a no contest.
+During the attack, which ended with Cena being taken out on a stretcher, Daniel Bryan strangled Roberts with his necktie and in a sign of disrespect spit in Cena's face, the former of which led him to be released from his contract on June 11 as WWE reportedly felt those acts were too violent for the company's TV-PG programming and would have caused issues with sponsors.
+His absence was explained by Barrett on the June 14 edition of Raw as having felt remorse for his actions and thus kicked him out of the group.

+The Nexus was established as the main heel stable on Raw, attacking several wrestlers and legends over the next several weeks, including Raw General Manager Bret Hart and Vince McMahon and fellow WWE Hall of Fame members Ricky Steamboat and Dusty Rhodes.
+After Hart's attack, McMahon removed him as Raw General Manager and appointed the Anonymous Raw General Manager.
 The general manager chose to remain anonymous for fear of being attacked like Hart was, communicating only through e-mails quoted by Michael Cole.